Pregnancy Weight Gain Calculator

 During the first trimester, you will probably gain 3-4 pounds in total only - your baby is still tiny, and morning sickness may prevent you from gaining any weight at all.
 Most of your weight gain will occur during the second trimester.
 In the third, even though you will still keep gaining weight, the increase will slow down, especially during the ninth month.

-Use our pregnancy weight gain calculator to receive the full information about normal weight gain in pregnancy, tailored for you!
+Use our pregnancy weight gain calculator to receive the full information about typical weight gain in pregnancy, tailored for you!

 How to use the pregnancy weight calculator?

 Check these few steps to find your healthy weight gain during pregnancy!

 - The pregnancy weight gain calculator will automatically determine your pre-pregnancy BMI.